oils-for-unix/oils/doc/variables.md

       setref out = '123'
     }

-## Procs Don't Use "Dynamic Scope" for Name Lookup
+## Procs Don't Use "Dynamic Scope"

-Dynamic scope means that a function **read and mutate** the locals of its caller, its caller's caller, and so forth.
+Bourne shell uses a rule called "dynamic scope" for variable name lookup.
+It means that a function can **read and mutate** the locals of its caller, its caller's caller, and so forth.

 Example: